mactkg/hubot-github-repo-event-notifier/README.md

   a key for each event type, e.g. `pull_request` or `page_build`.
 It takes the payload object and the callback function as its parameters, in that order.

+When testing webhooks, consider adding an additional IRC room to the list of rooms and then adding the additional parameter to your webhook, something like `?room=%23my-test-room` - this way you can deploy your bot but have it only make noise in a specific room.
+I do this with a webhook on a test repository to work through the use cases.